 Remember, one person’s trash is another person’s treasure.
-See if anyone in your family or any of your friends have a use for the furniture.
+See if anyone in your family or any of your friends has a use for the furniture.

 If all else fails, you can always try selling the furniture to someone.
 There are millions of people who will buy anything for the right price.
 If you can afford it and you’d be happy to get rid of it, throw it on Craigslist for free.
 You could also put your furniture on the Facebook Marketplace to see if you get any offers.

 The bottom line is, don’t ever throw away furniture because sustainable decor starts with reusable furniture.
 Someone out there will likely put it to good use.

 How about keeping your old furniture and simply trying to bring it back to life a little?
-As we said earlier, a little TLC can go a long way with furniture.
+As we said earlier, a little TLC can go a long way.
 Keep in mind the craftsmanship and quality of vintage furniture as well.
 Just because it’s old doesn’t mean that it’s ready to be tossed to the curbside.

 Here are some examples of how you could bring old furniture back to life:

 - Take an old dining room table, sand it down and restain it.

-- If you have old end tables that are scratched and marked up from kids and pets, you could refurbish them by restaining and covering the top portion with a piece of felt.
+- If you have old end tables that are scratched and marked up by kids and pets, you could refurbish them by restaining and covering the top portion with a piece of felt.

 - Old appliances might seem better off at the landfill, but what if you turned them into something else?
 With the right adjustments, you could turn an old stove into something useful.

 - Vintage furniture and appliances are always useful because they have designs that are meant to last a lifetime.
 There is a tremendous difference between them and the mass-manufactured furniture we fill our homes with today.